 The Good, Bad, & Neutral

 When it comes to feeding time, there are generally three categories that foods fall into.
-Those that are good for your dog to eat, those that are bad, and those that probably have no effect.
-If you stick to healthy choices including quality daily dog food, quality dog treats, and a few select others usually consumed by people then you won’t have to worry so much.
+Those that are good for your dog to eat, those that are bad (including fried foods), and those that probably have no effect.
+If you stick to healthy choices including quality daily dog food, and a few select others usually consumed by people, then you won’t have to worry so much.